 Over the last decade, so-called ‘designer’, or ‘hybrid’, dogs have grown in popularity.
 One such example is the Pomeranian Chihuahua Mix (often also referred to as a Pomchi).
-These mixed breeds can make wonderful family pets, but you should be aware that each dog could vary greatly in appearance and personality traits.
+The Pomchi is one of many designer dog mixed breeds, and can make wonderful family pets, but you should be aware that each dog could vary greatly in appearance and personality traits.

 One thing is for sure; with a Pomchi, you can expect a small dog with a big personality!
 These breeds are both very different when doing a side by side comparison, so let’s take a look at what you can expect when you combine the two.